Backblaze/b2-sdk-java/README.md

     Uploads are broken into "parts" which may be uploaded in parallel for greater throughput.
 When uploading a "small file" (using uploadSmallFile()), there is only one part.
-When uploading a "large file" (using uploadLargeFile() or finishUploadingLargeFile()) there will be more than part and they may be uploaded in parallel and they may be started and completed in any order.
+When uploading a "large file" (using uploadLargeFile() or finishUploadingLargeFile()) there will be more than one part and they may be uploaded in parallel and they may be started and completed in any order.

     B2UploadListener has one required method, progress(), which is passed